adrianzgaljic/ColorCalibration/README.md

 ## Algorithm for color calibrating images.

-The goal is to have the same color representation on each image, regardless of lighting conditions, camera models, etc.
+The goal is to have the same color representation of each image, regardless of lighting conditions, camera models, etc.
-This can be achieved by using color calibration chart with known values (https://en.wikipedia.org/wiki/ColorChecker).
+This can be achieved by using a color calibration chart with known values (https://en.wikipedia.org/wiki/ColorChecker).
 Colors on the chart will be different on each image.
 This values are then used to calculate a mapping function between measured and true color values.
 This mapping function is then used to color calibrate entire image.